Phil Earle's new book, While the Storm Rages, is set in London during WWII, and follows Noah on his journey to save the neighbourhood's pets.

-Phil grew up in Hull and as a child, enjoyed acting, sports and later singing in a band.
-As an adult he's had a number of jobs including working in pubs and travel agencies, and as a care worker in a residential kids home.
-It was this experience that led to him writing Being Billy and Saving Daisy.
-Getting a job in the children's section of a bookshop was his first proper introduction to children's books and he started to try to write for children, before he started working in publishing.
+Phil grew up in Hull and has had a number of jobs including working in pubs and travel agencies, and as a care worker in a residential kids home.
+He then worked in the children's section of a bookshop and started to try to write for children, before he began working in publishing.
 He now lives in West Yorkshire with his partner and three children and tries to write 500 words every day.

-1. Can you tell us a little about your latest novel, When the Sky Falls, and what inspired it?
+1. Can you tell us a little about your earlier novel, When the Sky Falls, and what inspired it?

 2. Once you had the idea, where did you go to research to find out more about the zoo and its story?